Memorial Park (Athens, Georgia): Bear Hollow Zoo

 The Bear Hollow Zoo located in Memorial Park is a zoo with animals that are non-releasable to the wild.
-The zoo is most known for itsAmerican black bears, DJ, Athena, and Yonah.
+The zoo is most known for its American black bears, DJ, Athena, and Yonah.
 In May 2025, DJ, who was estimated to be 22 years old, was euthanized after being diagnosed with spinal osteoarthritis.
 Bear Hollow Zoo also includes white-tailed deer, an American alligator, North American river otters, great horned owls, and a reptile house.

 Birchmore Trail

 The Birchmore Trail is a 1.25-mile trail named for Fred Birchmore because of the 18-foot-tall wall Fred built whilst he was in his 70's.
 The wall is dubbed "The Great Wall of Happy Hollow".

 Athens Creative Theater

 The Athens Creative Theater is a performing arts center that opened in 1966.
 It is non-profit and a division of the Athens-Clarke County Leisure Services.